 The COVID-19 pandemic has significantly impacted various markets around the world, including the United States.
-As described below, restrictions related to COVID-19, including variants, and our responses to them have significantly impacted and may continue to impact how our members use our services, access our providers, and how our employees work and provide services to our clients and members, resulting in an impact on our revenue.
+Restrictions related to COVID-19, including variants, and our responses to them have significantly impacted and may continue to impact how our members use our services, access our providers, and how our employees work and provide services to our clients and members, resulting in an impact on our revenue.

-Employee safety is our first priority, and as a result, we had implemented a remote working policy for all of our employees.
-We have recently re-opened our corporate offices to employees on a hybrid basis, while implementing additional safety measures and protocols.
-We are also working closely with all of our clients, members, providers and other external business partners.
 We believe we have sufficient liquidity to satisfy our cash needs, however, we continue to monitor liquidity, as necessary, and ensure that our business can continue to operate during these uncertain times.
+COVID-19, including variants, and related restrictions continued to have a negative impact on our revenue growth for the three months ended March 31, 2022.
+To the extent that the markets we serve experience increased cases of COVID-19, state or local governments may reinstitute measures to control its spread, which could again negatively impact our members' access to care.
+We will continue to evaluate the nature and extent of these potential impacts to our business, results of operations and liquidity.